ThinamXx/66Days__NaturalLanguageProcessing/README.md

 **Day8 of 66DaysOfData!**
 - In my journey of Natural Language Processing, Today I am learning about Processing Raw Text in Natural Language Processing.
 Basically, I have completed processing the Text from Electronic Books and from HTML documents.
 Apart from that, I have learned about WordNet.
 The topics I have covered in WordNet are:
   - The WordNet Hierarchy and
-  - Semantic Similarity: Semantic similarity is a metric defined over a set of documents or terms, where the idea of distance between items is based on the likeness of their meaning or semantic content as opposed to lexicographical similarity.
+  - Semantic Similarity: Semantic Similarity is a metric defined over a set of documents or terms, where the idea of distance between items is based on the likeness of their meaning or semantic content as opposed to Lexicographical Similarity.
 Example: "Road" and "Driving".

 ![Image](https://github.com/ThinamXx/66DaysofData__NLP/blob/master/Images/Day%208.PNG)